Itochu says talks with Vitol end on Texas LPG export facility

-TOKYO (Reuters) - Itochu Corp (8001.T) and European oil trading house Vitol S.A.
-VITOLV.UL have ended talks about the Japanese trader taking a 34 percent stake in Vitol’s planned $500 million U.S. liquefied petroleum gas (LPG) refining, storage and exporting base, an Itochu spokesman said.
+TOKYO, Oct 4 (Reuters) - Itochu Corp and European oil trading house Vitol S.A. have ended talks about the Japanese trader taking a 34 percent stake in Vitol’s planned $500 million U.S. liquefied petroleum gas (LPG) refining, storage and exporting base, an Itochu spokesman said.

 The Itochu spokesman declined to comment on the specific reason for the firms ending the talks, saying only that the decision was a “comprehensive judgement”.